 - Wrongful death losses for surviving family members

-Benefits of Hiring an Attorney to File Your Louisiana Car Insurance Claim
+Benefits of Hiring an Attorney for Your Louisiana Car Insurance Claim

 Accident victims can choose to handle their insurance claims independently.
 However, this can be stressful and time-consuming.
-Working with our law firm lets you worry only about your treatment, healing injuries, and getting back to normal – or as normal as possible.
+Working with our law firm lets you focus on your treatment and getting back to normal or as normal as possible.

-A car accident attorney from our team will take steps on your behalf, including:
+A Lafayette car accident attorney from our team will:

-- Suing the at-fault driver and presenting evidence at trial, if needed
+- Sue the at-fault driver and present evidence at trial, if needed

 Our team represents clients based on contingent fee schedules, so we do not ask for any of your family’s money upfront.
 Instead, we receive a percentage of the financial recovery we secure on your behalf.

-You may only have one year or less to take legal action, per CC §3492, so we invite you to reach out to our firm as soon as possible to learn how we may be able to help.
+You may only have one year or less to take legal action, per CC §3492, so we invite you to contact our firm as soon as possible to learn how we can help.

 A Record of Success Recovering Over $600 Million